-The James L. Winkle College of Pharmacy Academic Fellowship prepares graduates to be successful members of an academic community as faculty members that participate in teaching, clinical practice, research and service.
+The University of Cincinnati (UC) James L. Winkle College of Pharmacy Postdoctoral Fellowship prepares graduates to be successful members of an academic community as faculty members that participate in teaching, clinical practice, research, and service.

 Candidates should be passionate about entering academia and want to become a faculty member at a college of pharmacy.
 Under the guidance of experienced faculty, the fellow will obtain training and gain experience in many aspects of academia such as teaching, administration and research.
 The fellow will also gain additional training and experience, beyond a teaching certificate program, in skills related to teaching and to becoming an effective part of an academic community.
-The fellow will work with several administrators in the college to develop new programs and to assist with accreditation.
-The candidate will have multiple opportunities to teach, mentor and continue to develop their clinical skills.
+The fellow will work with several administrators in the college to develop new programs, participate in research project oversight, and to assist with accreditation.
+The candidate will have multiple opportunities to teach, mentor, and continue to develop their clinical skills.

 The fellow will spend 1.5 days per week at a clinical practice site and 3.5 days per week at the college of pharmacy.

 - Teaching (30% time allotment)

 The fellow will be responsible for teaching in the PharmD curriculum including but not limited to: small group recitations, skills labs, online forums, active learning activities, large group lectures, and course coordination.
 Individuals will also mentor APPE students and residents at clinical practice sites and outreach events.

 - Clinical Practice (30% time allotment)

 During the fellowship, the fellow will continue to gain experience in clinical pharmacy services in able to further refine skills and contribute to a future vision of pharmacy.
 The individual will work closely with an interprofessional team at the Cincinnati Health Department who provide care to underserved urban patients within federally qualified health centers.
 Ideally, this fellow will collaborate with other health professionals and faculty to improve patient care and training of students.